Temi-Tory/IPM_Working/Info_Prop_Framework_Project/src/Network-flow-algos/src/Algorithms/ReachabilityModuleRecurse_Maths.md

 ## Key Mathematical Properties

-### 1. **Exact Inference**
+### 1. **Exact **
-The module implements exact probabilistic inference using variable elimination with conditioning.
+The module implements exact probabilistic  using variable elimination with conditioning.
 This guarantees mathematically correct results but at exponential worst-case cost.

 ### 2. **Inclusion-Exclusion Principle**
 For independent convergent paths, the module correctly applies: